cnsuhao/engine1/docs/Methodology/RenalMethodology.md

 |Urine Sodium Concentration  (g/L)|        0.717      |       0.1           |

 ### Starvation
-%Biogears does not currently support this functionality, although scenarios can be made and run for days at a time without nutrient intake, simulating starvation.
+The engine does not currently support this functionality, although scenarios can be made and run for days at a time without nutrient intake, simulating starvation.

 When nutrients from food are restricted, the kidneys attempt to conserve substances in the blood, which leads to decreases in urinary concentrations.
 This is accomplished by increasing reabsorptive capacity where it is possible to, namely with sodium.
-The %BioGears starvation scenario provides the patient with enough water to last the 4 day starvation period, which leads to decreasing concentrations of substances in the blood.
+The starvation scenario provides the patient with enough water to last the 4 day starvation period, which leads to decreasing concentrations of substances in the blood.
 The %renal methodology has no direct input in how starvation is implemented, aside from clearing substances from the blood according to the time dictated by the consume meal condition.